RobertTalbert/discretecs/MTH325-Fall2022/course-documentation/MTH325-syllabus-F22.md

 ## Appendix C: Important Links

 - **Blackboard**: http://lms.gvsu.edu, then look for your section of MTH 325.
-- **Zoom**: Please see the Blackboard sidebar for links to your section's class meeting and for online drop-in hours.
+- **Zoom**: See the *Important Links* area in the Blackboard sidebar for links to your section's class meeting and for online drop-in hours.
 - **Calendly**: https://calendly.com/robert-talbert then choose the kind of appointment you want, then pick any open 20-minute time slot.
-- **Replit**: http://replit.com (Use the invite code posted to Blackboard for your section)
-- **Perusall**: http://perusall.com (Use the invite code posted to Blackboard; log in to access course materials)
+- **Perusall**: http://perusall.com (Use the invite code posted to Blackboard in the *Important Links* area; log in to access course materials)